epam/edp-install/docs/operator-guide/install-ingress-nginx.md

-# Ingress-nginx Installation on Kubernetes
+# Install Ingress-nginx

-Inspect the prerequisites and the main steps to perform for installing ingress-nginx on Kubernetes.
+Inspect the prerequisites and the main steps to perform for installing [ingress-nginx](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) on Kubernetes.

 ## Prerequisites